 You can add sweetener, and vanilla and/or other flavorings once blended, however keep in mind that unsweetened cashew milk works better in savory recipes.

-For Cashew Milk – add 4 cups water.
+Milk – add 4 cups water.
 Produces about 4 cups full-bodied milk.

 - Blend until very smooth, scraping down the sides periodically during blending with a spatula.
-This will take a minute or two if making the whipped crème.
+This will take a minute or two if making the whipped cream.
 If you have trouble blending, add a bit more water but try to keep it to the suggested amount.

 - Use immediately or store refrigerated up to 3 days.